 Together these products and services are contributing to the achievement of the country's full potential and to the fulfillment of rural development and land reform in South Africa.

-The functions of NGI are mandated by the following Acts :
+The functions of NGI are mandated by section 3 A of the Land Survey Act 8 of 1997, where:

 Telephone + 27 21 6584300